andrei-m-code/QkRest/README.md

 services.AddQkRest(options => options.AuthorizationHandler(context =>
             new GenericPrincipal(new GenericIdentity("John Doe"), new[] {"User"})));
 ```
 So all you need to do is assemble `ClaimsPrincipal` from request context or return `null`.
-If Web API action is secured and ClaimsPrincipal is null, QkUnauthorizedException will be thrown.
+All your API actions become secured, mark it as `[AllowAnonymous]` if you want to open action for everybody.
+If Web API action is secured and null ClaimsPrincipal returned from handler, QkUnauthorizedException will be thrown.
 That simple.